chesstabbako/testbz/README.md

 Download the project and you may run on the console "php artisan serve", it usually throws http://127.0.0.1:8000/ on local.
 You just need to add "api" after it and then use the diferent routes for the tasks.

+-Please, don't forget to run the migrations to avoid issues: "php artisan migrate".
+Continue reading or more datails...

+The DB used for this project was MySql.

+- Please, do not forget to use the db name for phpmyadmin: here, the name I used was "todo".
+Be careful with the env file.

 Example:

 - POST /tasks: Create a new task.
 Please, the only field you may create is a task with a name field.